Last updated: May 5, 2026

-Bottom line: Yes, some Massachusetts seniors can have a family member paid to help them at home, but only through specific programs with strict rules.
-For most older adults, the main direct-pay paths are MassHealth Adult Foster Care and the MassHealth Personal Care Attendant program.
-A spouse usually cannot be paid under those two programs, although a spouse may sometimes work as a paid home health aide through an agency, and the state Home Care Program may offer a consumer-directed option that your local Aging Services Access Point should explain in writing.
+Bottom line: Some Massachusetts seniors can have a family member paid to help them at home, but only through specific programs with strict rules.
+The main direct-pay paths are MassHealth Adult Foster Care and the MassHealth PCA program.
+A spouse usually cannot be paid under those two programs.
+A spouse may sometimes work as a paid home health aide through an agency, and the Home Care Program may offer a consumer-directed option that your local Aging Services Access Point should explain in writing.

 Emergency help now